AdaptiveMotorControlLab/cebra-figures/README.md

 ## Quickstart

-Make sure you are in an environment that supports the `pip install` command (e.g. a virtual environment or a conda environment).
+Make sure you are in a python>=3.8 environment that supports the `pip install` command (e.g., a virtual environment or a conda environment).
+Install dependencies, then render of all figures using:
-Then, start installing of dependencies and rendering of all figures using

 ```bash
 make -j8 all